 Unfortunately, your lung functions decline as you age, and it can make breathing more difficult.
-With time muscles like diaphragm get weaker, lung tissue that helps keep your airways open lose elasticity, which means your airways start to contract.
+With time, muscles like diaphragm get weaker and lung tissue that helps keep your airways open loses elasticity, which means your airways start to contract.
 Your rib cage bones start to decrease in size which leaves less room for your lungs to expand.
 With the diaphragm not working to full capacity, the body starts to use other muscles in the neck, back and chest for breathing.
 This translates into lower oxygen levels, and less reserve for exercise and activity.

 But that change can be compensated for.
 If practiced regularly, breathing exercises can help rid the lungs of accumulated stale air, increase oxygen levels and get the diaphragm to return to its job of helping you breathe.
 Deeper breathing uses a bit more energy but also allows more oxygen to enter the bloodstream with each breath while strengthening the respiratory muscles.
 More oxygen in your system means you can perform longer and preserve more energy.
 Simply put, it's like increasing your gas tank, which means fewer stops and more progress made.